Bidzina Ivanishvili: 2012 parliamentary election

 Ivanishvili's personal wealth amounted to 6.4 billion dollars, according to Forbes, which was more than the Georgian State budget (5.7 billion dollars).
 During the pre-election campaign, Ivanishvili was giving out gifts, televisions, dishwashers and washing machines to the residents of his hometown.
-The Georgian Dream volunteers handed out fliers where people could write down a "Georgian dream" that cost less than GEL1,000 ($600) – implying that a vote for the opposition would be materially rewarded.
+The Georgian Dream volunteers handed out – implying that a vote for the opposition would be materially rewarded.
 In June 2012, the administrative court fined Ivanishvili US$90 million for breaking political party funding regulations.
 The court of appeals upheld the decision of the lower court on the merits, but halved the fine imposed to US$45 million.
 The court ruled that Ivanishvili used offshore companies linked to him to by-pass the law, illegally donating to the Georgian Dream coalition.
 LTD Burji and Elita Burji offered preferential prices on car renting and office renovation to the Georgian Dream coalition.
 Their official representative in Georgia, Kakha Kobiashvili, was a nephew of Bidzina Ivanishvili.
 The State Audit Service said that this constituted an illegal donation Ivanishvili had made through his companies in violation of the party funding rules and requested the court to fine him.
 In another case, The Global TV, owned by Ivanishvili's brother, has distributed and installed satellite dishes for free in provinces.
 The representative of the state audit agency at the court hearing alleged that Global TV launched this campaign only after it received a loan from Cartu Bank, which was presumably owned by Ivanishvili's Cartu Group.
 In August 2012, Ivanishvili was fined US$12.3 million for irregular party donations on account of being unable to demonstrate that a cash withdrawal of around US$3 million from his private bank account had not been spent furthering the electoral aims of the "Georgian Dream".
 The court decisions were criticized as poorly evidenced.
 Ivanishvili was not provided with adequate time or sufficient equality of arms to contest effectively.
 The Court rejected the defence's applications to call and cross examine the witnesses whose testimony was relied on to establish ownership of Cartu Bank.
 Ivanishvili was also denied the opportunity to cross-examine State Audit Organization witnesses.
 Ivanishvili's lawyer criticized the decisions as politically motivated.

 The Georgian Dream coalition successfully challenged the ruling United National Movement (UNM) in the 2012 parliamentary election.
 Georgian Dream won the election with 54.97% of the vote.
 Widespread celebrations in the Georgian capital of Tbilisi were held in support of Georgian Dream.
 The next day, Saakashvili accepted the results as legitimate, while at the same time noting that he remained deeply opposed to the coalition.